qgrail/obsidian-ai-assistant/README.md

 ### Image Assistant
 - The model used is **DALL·E2**,
 - Change the default folder of generated images.

+### Speech to Text
+- The model used is **Whisper**,
+- You can change the default **language** to improve the accuracy and latency of the model.
+If you leave it empty, the model will automatically detect it.

 ## How to install